thin-edge/thin-edge.io/docs/src/start/getting-started.md

     sudo apt-get update && sudo apt-get upgrade
     ```

+- A network which allows communication to the [following ports](../references/supported-platforms.md#network_configuration) for each cloud URL that you plan on using

 ## Steps

 This tutorial is divided into small steps.
 The first three steps are needed to install and connect to Cumulocity IoT.
 The last three are optional but needed to get a good overview of the capabilities of %%te%%.